vmware/vic-product/docs/user_doc/vic_app_dev/configure_docker_client.md

 ## Connecting to the VCH {#connectvch}

-How you connect to your virtual container host (VCH) depends on the security options with which you or the vSphere administrator deployed the VCH.
+How you connect to your virtual container host (VCH) depends on the security options with which the vSphere administrator deployed the VCH.

 - If the VCH implements any level of TLS authentication, you connect to the VCH at *vch_address*:2376 when you run Docker commands.
 - If the VCH implements mutual authentication between the Docker client and the VCH by using both client and server certificates, you must provide a client certificate to the Docker client so that the VCH can verify the client's identity.
 This configuration is commonly referred to as `tlsverify` in documentation about containers and Docker.
-You must obtain a copy of the client certificate that was either used or generated when you or the vSphere administrator deployed the VCH.
+You must obtain a copy of the client certificate that was either used or generated when the vSphere administrator deployed the VCH.
 You can provide the client certificate to the Docker client in either of the following ways:
   - By using the `--tlsverify`, `--tlscert`, and `--tlskey` options when you run Docker commands.
 You must also add `--tlscacert` if the server certificate is signed by a custom Certificate Authority (CA).
 For example:<pre>docker -H <i>vch_address</i>:2376
   --tlsverify
   --tlscert=<i>path_to_client_cert</i>/cert.pem